Your Complete Guide to Bone Health: Best Foods, Supplemen...

 Pulsing by definition is the regular throbbing of the arteries, created by successive contractions of the heart or the rhythmic recurrence of strokes, vibrations, or undulations(2).

-Think of it like waves rolling into the shore exhibiting a rising and falling motion.
+Think of it like waves rolling into the shore in a rising and falling motion.

 Pulsing supplementation is like that, undulating the nutrients through your system.
 Just like the heart speeds up or slows down during times of excitement or relaxation, so should your supplementation regimen.